Terminal MS Degree in

 Behavioral Health

-The 4+1 terminal Master of Science program in Behavioral Health provides qualified students earning a baccalaureate degree in Psychology from Tulane University and Xavier University of Louisiana with graduate training in a specialty area of psychology.
+The terminal MS program in Behavioral Health provides qualified students with graduate training in the use of psychological principles and theories from the field of health psychology to overcome problems in real-life situations.
 Behavioral Health is a broad term encompassing our social, emotional, and psychological well-being, which affects how we handle stress, relate to others, and make healthy choices.
 The goal of the program is to prepare students for their next step of graduate training (e.g., doctoral program, medical school, law school) or entry into the workforce.
-Most students who apply to the 4+1 MS program in Behavioral Health are interested in future careers in clinical practice, applied research, or public health policy.
+Most students who apply to the terminal MS program in Behavioral Health are interested in future careers in clinical practice, applied research, or public health policy.

 General Information

-Prospective and current students should use the information below to learn about our 4+1 Master's Degree program in Behavioral Health.
+Prospective and current students should use the information below to learn about our terminal MS program in Behavioral Health.

-Since its inception in 2014, 49 students have graduated from the 4+1 program in Behavioral Health: 39 students (80%) completed the non-thesis track, and 10 students (20%) completed the thesis track.
-Our 4+1 graduates and career trajectories after the MS degree are detailed in the “Program Graduates” section at the bottom of this webpage.
+Since its inception in 2014, 55 students have graduated from the MS program in Behavioral Health: 45 students (82%) completed the non-thesis track, and 10 students (18%) completed the thesis track.
+Fifty-three percent of graduates in Behavioral Health entered the workforce following completion of the MS degree; 25% entered doctoral programs (e.g., in clinical, developmental, and school psychology); 20% pursued an additional master’s degree (e.g., counseling, nursing, social work); and 2% entered medical school.
+Our graduates and career trajectories after the MS degree are detailed in the “Program Alumni” section at the bottom of this webpage.

-All students admitted to the 4+1 MS program in Behavioral Health will complete a two-semester Health Psychology course series and two graduate statistics and research methods courses, described below:
+All students admitted to the terminal MS program in Behavioral Health will complete a two-semester Health Psychology course series, two graduate statistics and research methods courses, and one professional issues course, described below:

 Course | Description | Semester |